 Traits of a Good Business

 “How was the price determined?”
 Count on this question being asked and be ready with a credible answer.
+A lot of factors go into how to value a business.

 Increasing Revenue & Cash Flow;